JibbSmart/JoyShockMapper/README.md

 ## Installation for Players
 The latest version of JoyShockMapper can always be found [here](https://github.com/JibbSmart/JoyShockMapper/releases).
 All you have to do is run JoyShockMapper.exe.

 Included is a folder called GyroConfigs.
-This includes templates for creating new configurations for 2D and 3D games, and configuration files that include the settings used for simple [Real World Calibration](#4-real-world-calibration).
+This includes templates for creating new configurations for 2D and 3D games, and configuration files that include the settings used for simple [Real World Calibration](#5-real-world-calibration).

 ## Quick Start
 1. Connect your DualSense, DualShock 4, JoyCons, or Pro Controller.
 Bluetooth support for the DualShock 4 is experimental for now, as is USB support for Switch controllers.
 The DualSense is currently only supported by USB.

 2. Run the JoyShockMapper executable, and you should see a console window welcoming you to JoyShockMapper.
-    * If you want to connect your controller after starting JoyShockMapper, you can use the command RECONNECT\_CONTROLLERS to connect these controllers.
-	* The ```HELP``` command will show you the list of all available commands.
-You can display help from multiple commands at once by typing ```HELP [cmd1] [cmd2] ...```
+    * In the console you can start entering bindings : [button name] = [key name].
+See [Digital Inputs section](#1-digital-inputs) for details on how buttons and keys are named.
+    * [Sticks](#3-stick-mouse-inputs), the [gyro](#4-gyro-mouse-inputs) and [Sony's analog triggers](#2-analog-triggers) require some more configuration: typically some MODE you want to set, a sensitivity value and some other settings.
+Each is explained in the corresponding section.
+They follow the same format : [setting name] = [value]
-	* All settings can display their current value by typing entering it's name, and display their help by entering ```[cmd] HELP```
+	* Buttons and settings will display their current values if you only enter their name in the console.
-	* Bring up the latest version of this README in your browser by entering ```README```
+	* Settings can display a short description of what they do if you enter [setting name] HELP
+	* There are quite a few commands that do not work as assignments like above but just runs a function.
+For example RECONNECT\_CONTROLLERS will update the controller listing, and RESET\_MAPPINGS will set all settings and bindings to default.
+README will lead you to this document!
+	* You will find a JoyShockMapper icon in the system tray: right click on it to display a quick list of commands and configuration files.

-3. Drag in a configuration file and hit enter to load all the settings in that file.
+3. JoyShockMapper can load all the commands contained in a text file.
-    * Configuration files are just text files.
-Every command in a text file is a command you can type directly into the console window yourself.
-See "Commands" below for a comprehensive guide to JoyShockMapper's commands.
-    * Example configuration files are included in the GyroConfigs folder.
-    * If the file path is very, very long, or contains unusual characters, **this may not work**.
-In that case, type in the relative path (eg: GyroConfigs/config.txt) and hit enter.
+	* Enter the file's path and name in the console.
+If the file path is too long, or contains unusual characters, enter the relative path instead (eg: GyroConfigs/config.txt).
+    * Every line of the text file will be run as a command typed directly into the console.
+The pound # symbol starts a comment until the end of the line and will be ignored by JoyShockMapper.
+    * You can find example configuration files in the GyroConfigs folder.
+Files can refer one another : feel free to edit those in GyroConfigs as your customized gyro configuration for example.
+    * Find more details in the [Configuration Files](#configuration-files) section.

 4. If you're using a configuration that utilises gyro controls, the gyro will need to be calibrated (to be told what "not moving" is).
-See "Gyro Mouse Inputs" under "Commands" below for more info on that, but here's the short version:
+See [Gyro Mouse Inputs section](#4-gyro-mouse-inputs) for more info on that, but here's the short version:
 	* Put all controllers down on a still surface;
 	* Enter the command RESTART\_GYRO\_CALIBRATION to begin calibrating them;
 	* After just a couple of seconds, enter the command FINISH\_GYRO\_CALIBRATION to finish calibrating them.

-5. A good configuration file has also been calibrated to map sensitivity settings to useful real world values.
-This makes it easy to have consistent settings between different games that have different scales for their own sensitivity settings.
-See [Real World Calibration](#4-real-world-calibration) below for more info on that.

-6. JoyShockMapper can automatically load a configuration file for your games each time the game window enters focus.
-Drop the file in the **AutoLoad** folder, next to the executable.
-JoyShockMapper will look for a name based on the executable name of the program that's in focus.
-When it goes into focus and AUTOLOAD is enabled (which it is by default), JoyShockMapper will tell you the name of the file it's looking for - case insensitive.
-You can turn it off by entering the command ```AUTOLOAD = OFF```.
-You can enable it again with ```AUTOLOAD = ON```.
-If your files don't seem to get picked up, you can manually set where to look for the AutoLoad folder by entering the command ```JSM_DIRECTORY = C:\Program Files\JSM``` for example.
-You can also set your working directory as a command line argument when running JSM.

-7. Games that have native support for your controller, such as *Apex Legends* with DualShock 4, sometimes don't have the option to ignore your controller.
-Projects like HIDGuardian / HIDCerberus allow you to mask devices from all application except those that you *whitelist*.
-If you do have HIDCerberus installed and running, JoyShockMapper can be added to the whitelist by entering the command ```WHITELIST_ADD```, removed with the command ```WHITELIST_REMOVE```, and you can display the HIDCerberus configuration page in your browser by entering ```WHITELIST_SHOW```.
+	* These commands are also accessible via the tray icon contextual menu as well.
+    * JoyShockMapper relies on a Real World Calibration value for some features such as flick stick.
+If you didn't find this value in the [online database](http://gyrowiki.jibbsmart.com/games), check the [Real World Calibration](#5-real-world-calibration) section to calculate it yourself.

+5. If you run into some issues, make sure you check the [Troubleshooting](#troubleshooting) section and [Known and Perceived Issues](#known-and-perceived-issues).
+If you couldn't find your answer, you can find more help online on the [GyroGaming subreddit](https://www.reddit.com/r/GyroGaming/) and its [affiliated Discord Server](https://discord.gg/4w7pCqj).

 ## Commands
 Commands can be executed by simply typing them into the JoyShockMapper console windows and hitting 'enter'.
-You can also put a bunch of commands into a text file and, by typing in the path to the file in JoyShockMapper (either the full path or the path relative to the JoyShockMapper executable) and hitting 'enter', execute all those commands.
-I refer to such a file as a "configuration file".
-In Windows, you can also drag and drop a file from Explorer into the JoyShockMapper console window to enter the full path of that file.

-A configuration file can also contain references to other configuration files.
-This can simplify sharing settings across different games -- if you have preferred stick and gyro settings, you can keep them in a separate file, and have all other configuration files reference that file instead of copying all the stick and gyro settings themselves.
+You can see the list of all available commands by entering ```HELP```, or all commands containing STICK by typing ```HELP STICK``` for example.
+Since there's a quite a lot of them, they are organized in this document by what part of the controller or software they affect.

-Commands can *mostly* be split into 4 categories:
+Commands can *mostly* be split into 8 categories:

 1. **[Digital Inputs](#1-digital-inputs)**.
 These are the simplest.
 Map a button press or stick movement to a key or mouse button.
-There are many binding options available, such as tap & hold, simultaneous press and chorded press.
+There are many binding options available, such as tap & hold, simultaneous press, chorded press and more.
 2. **[Analog Triggers](#2-analog-triggers)**.
 The DualSense and Dualshock 4 controllers have 2 analog triggers: L2 and R2.
 JoyShockMapper can set different bindings on both "soft pull" and "full pull" of the trigger, maximizing use of those triggers.
 This feature is unavailable to controllers that have digital triggers, like the Nintendo Pro and Joycons.
-3. **[Stick Mouse Inputs](#3-stick-mouse-inputs)**.
-You can move the mouse with stick inputs and/or gyro inputs.
-Stick mouse has two different modes:
-	* **Aim stick**.
-This is your traditional/legacy stick aiming.
-	* **Flick stick**.
-Map the flick or rotation of a stick to the same rotation in game.
-More on that later.
+3. **[Stick Configuration](#3-stick-configuration)**.
+Joysticks can drive the mouse or trigger key presses in many different ways, such as flick stick or scroll_wheel.
+They need to be set a mode, and some settings particular to that mode.
+This is all explained in this section.
 4. **[Gyro Mouse Inputs](#4-gyro-mouse-inputs)**.
 Controlling the mouse with gyro generally provides far more precision than controlling it with a stick.
 Think of a gyro as a mouse on an invisible, frictionless mousepad.
 The mousepad extends however far you're comfortable rotating the controller.
 For games where you control the camera directly, stick mouse inputs provide convenient ways to complete big turns with little precision, while gyro mouse inputs allow you to make more precise, quick movements within a relatively limited range.
 5. **[Real World Calibration](#5-real-world-calibration)**.
-Calibrating correctly makes it possible for *flick stick* to work correctly, for the gyro and aim stick settings to have meaningful real-life values, and for players to share the same settings between different games.
+This calibration value makes it possible for *flick stick* to work correctly, for the gyro and aim stick settings to have meaningful real-life values, and for players to share the same settings between different games.
 6. **[Modeshifts](#6-modeshifts)**.
-Various settings can be reconfigured depending on the controller's current button presses, in a way akin to chorded presses.
+The controller configuration can dynamically change depending on the current button presses, in a way akin to chorded presses.
 This is handy to handle weapon wheels for example.
 These are called modeshifts to echo the Steam Input naming convention.
-7. **[Miscellaneous Commands](#7-miscellaneous-commands)**.
+8. **[Miscellaneous Commands](#7-miscellaneous-commands)**.
 These don't fit in the above categories, but are nevertheless useful.
+They typically are related to JoyShockMapper itself rather than the controller configuration.

 So let's dig into the available commands.